 Board 5 Strategy:Think Number Bonds to 20 or Friends of 20 (single digit answers).

 Board 6 Strategy: Think Number Bonds to 20 or Friends of 20 (double-digit answers).

 Board 7 Strategy: When subtracting 9 think, ‘Subtract 10 and add 1’

 Introduce and discuss the possible strategies to be used to solve the algorithms on the board about to be played.

 Teacher models their personal self talk when solving algorithms so the students hear how to solve algorithms efficiently.

 Discuss each strategy and ask students to consider which one to use and when?

 NB for a strategy to be considered ‘good’ in Math it needs to be, “accurate, efficient and replicable” (easy to do again by others)

-- Give students opportunities to practice basic subtraction facts using a variety of strategies from and to 20.
-The aim here is to provide students with greater confidence for game play and to reinforce strategies other than counting backwards.
+Give students opportunities to practice basic subtraction facts using a variety of strategies from and to 20.
+The aim here is to provide students with greater confidence for gameplay and to reinforce strategies other than counting backward.

-- Have students practice orally recounting/retell strategies used to solve solve subtraction problems.
+Have students practice orally recounting/retell strategies used to solve subtraction problems.